kecorbin/sevt-devops-intro/README.md

    [branch "master"]
    ```
-* Branches will be covered lately, but the we can now reference the URL of our repository on github with the origin keyword.
+* Branches will be covered later, but the we can now reference the URL of our repository on github with the origin keyword.

 [item]: # (/slide)
 [item]: # (slide)